-A WARNING: Never install the heater
+WARNING: Never install the heater

 - in a bedroom or bathroom

 - · in a recreational vehicle

-- where curtains, furniture, clothing, or other flammable objects are less than 42" from the front, top, or sides of the heater
+- where curtains, furniture, clothing, or other flammable objects are less than 42" from the front, top, or sides of the heater.

 - in high traffic areas

 - in windy or drafty areas

 A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobaccosmoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may cause walls to discolor.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as tobaccosmoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.